pablobernabeu/Data-is-present/README.md

 #### Open software

 Open-source programs such as [R](https://www.r-project.org/about.html) and [Python](https://www.python.org/) offer free, powerful resources for data processing, visualisation and analysis.
 Experience in these programs is highly valued in data-intensive disciplines.

-Centred on reproducible reports and dashboards, this project delivers training and practice sessions throughout 2020 and into the first quarter of 2021.
-The training is useful on its own, and also paves the way to the practice sessions.
-All activities are available across the UK.

 ## R workshops